 Beyond its adorable namesake, the Groundhog Wine Trail spans 120 miles and takes visitors to 14 wineries accented by the unique beauty of central and northern Pennsylvania.
 Mix up your tastings with a brisk hike in the Allegheny National Forest or make a pit stop in one of the many charming towns along the way.
 If it’s panoramic views you’re after, take a stroll on the Kinzua Sky Walk, a railroad bridge that towers 225 feet above the valley floor and was the world’s longest, highest bridge at the time of its construction.
 And if you’re looking for the eponymous groundhog on this trail, don’t worry — at the beginning of the year, the region hosts an annual Groundhog Day Wine Festival — featuring a visit from Punxsutawney Phil himself!

 The 16 participating wineries along the Susquehanna Heartland Wine Trail enjoy a favorable climate for growing native and hybrid grapes, as well as more delicate grape varieties.
-Not only do the awarding-winning wineries offer a variety of traditional blends, they also produce delicious fruit wines, including offerings infused with apple, blackberry, blueberry, cherry, cantaloupe, elderberry, peach, and rhubarb.
+Not only do the award-winning wineries offer a variety of traditional blends, but they also produce delicious fruit wines, including offerings infused with apple, blackberry, blueberry, cherry, cantaloupe, elderberry, peach, and rhubarb.
 Spanning from just north of Harrisburg to State College, there is plenty to see and do along the way.
 Take an ice cream break at Penn State’s Berkey Creamery or fawn over the foliage along the Seven Mountains in Juniata Valley.

 PA Great Outdoors Wine, Beer, and Moonshine Trail is home to 30 unique wineries, breweries, and even a distillery (the only one in the world that makes real moonshine by hand from local corn to bottle!), offering tastes to please any palate.
 Take in the gorgeous scenery of northwest PA , like Cook Forest, rated one of America’s top 50 state parks.
 You may even catch a glimpse of elk in the wild!
 Make sure you don’t miss one of their well-known events this fall.